Bobcatou/broken-link-checker/readme.txt

 * *There are no release notes for this version*

 == Upgrade Notice ==

+= 1.4 =
+Adds an option to send post authors notifications about broken links in their posts and the the ability to sort links by URL, as well as a number of other updates and fixes.

 = 0.9.4.2 =
 Fixes a major PHP4 compatibility problem introduced in version 0.9.4 and adds a notification bubble with the current broken link count to the "Broken Links" menu.